Barbara Cubin: Early political career

 Cubin began her political career in November 1986, when she was elected to the Wyoming House of Representatives from Natrona County, Wyoming.
-She served there for six years.
+She served there for from 1987 to 1993.
 During the 1992 session, she was the primary sponsor of legislation that put on the ballot an initiative that would create the sentence of life without parole.

-In November 1992, Cubin was elected to the Wyoming Senate, representing part of Casper, Wyoming.
-She served there for two years before being elected to the U.S. House.
+In November 1992, Cubin was elected to the Wyoming Senate, representing part of Casper, Wyoming in the 29th district.
+She served there from 1993 to 1995 before being elected to the U.S. House and was succeeded by Bill Hawks.

 U.S. House of Representatives

 1994 election

 In November 1994, Cubin ran for Wyoming's U.S. House seat, to succeed Republican Craig Thomas, who was running for (and would be elected to) the United States Senate.
 Cubin defeated eight other Republicans in the primary, then won the general election against Bob Schuster, a wealthy Jackson attorney and then-partner of prominent trial attorney Gerry Spence.

 Cubin's first race was very close by Wyoming standards (Wyoming is one of the most Republican states in the nation), with Cubin getting 53% of the vote.
 It was also the most expensive campaign in state history.

 Cubin became the first woman to win an election for federal office in the state of Wyoming.